 You should select a manufacturer that provides a high level of data security.
 Ask what data encryption and protection the CMS offers.

-Ideally you would want CMS solution that natively integrates with your video wall system.
+Ideally, you would want a CMS solution that natively integrates with your video wall system.

 Userful natively supports a variety of CMS solutions, which can easily integrate, so all you have to worry about is creating the content.